cyborg-ai-git/doc_evo_framework_ai/doc/25_1_bridge.md

 ### Relay Peer
 Relay peer is important to Nat peer that can not tunnelling connection, the relay peer , check if peer is an enemy banned so block the connection otherwise, send the EApiEvent to the correct peer, only the destination peer can decrypt correctly the data
-Relay peer also not expose your address so the peer can be totally anonymus for safe privacy
+Relay peer also not expose your address so the peer can be totally anonymous for safe privacy

 > Every Peer can be also a Relay Peer to create  decentralized sun mesh network (...)